-Los Angeles Nursing Home Abuse Attorneys
+Los Angeles Nursing Home Abuse and Negligence Attorneys

 We Stand Up for Severely Injured Nursing Home Residents

 The National Center on Elder Abuse (NCEA) reports that 7 percent of complaints from nursing home residents alleged gross neglect or abuse.
 However, researchers also suspect that neglect and abuse cases are severely underreported.
-Stay alert to the signs of nursing home abuse and take action if you believe your loved one suffered harm.

 Abuse can take many forms, including: